garris/BackstopJS/README.md

 - **`scenarios[n].label`** – Required.
 Also used for screenshot naming.
 - **`scenarios[n].url`** – Required.
 Tells BackstopJS what endpoint/document you want to test.
 This can be an absolute URL or local to your current working directory.
+_TIP: no other scenario properties are required.
+Other properties can just be added as necessary_

 ### Generating test bitmaps